kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

   // of the PodSet of the admitted Workload corresponding to the PodTemplate.
   // The label is set when starting the Job, and removed on stopping the Job.
   PodSetLabel = "kueue.x-k8s.io/podset"

+  // TASLabel is a label set on the Job's PodTemplate to indicate that the
+  // PodSet is admitted using TopologyAwareScheduling, and all Pods created
+  // from the Job's PodTemplate also have the label.
+  TASLabel = "kueue.x-k8s.io/tas"
 )
 ```